KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

   }
 });</code></pre>
 <p> What is really nice is it takes advantage of hardware accelerated CSS transforms (essentially <code>translate</code>) if the browser support them (else it falls back on regular TRBL offsets).</p>
 <p>Anyway, I wanted to give some emphasis to the author content: her picture and her name, a short description and one or two ways to contact her.
-I first tried to include this as if it was another block in the layout, in the layout but it looked kind of crowded.
+I first tried to include this as if it was another block in the layout, but it looked kind of crowded.
 Instead, I decided to go with a fixed column.
 Not only does it make this content more valuable but it also gives the page the space it needs to look nice.</p>
-<p>Meanwhile the pictures are all wrapped in a regular unordered list which has a huge left margin (to bypass the fixed sidebar).
-Each image is in a <code>figure</code> element to be as semantic as possible.</p>
+<p>Meanwhile the pictures are all wrapped in a regular unordered list which has a huge left margin (to bypass the fixed sidebar).</p>
 <pre class="language-markup"><code>&lt;li class='gallery__item'&gt;
-  &lt;figure&gt;
     &lt;img
       class='gallery__image'
       src="images/filename.jpg"
       alt="Alt text"
       width="400" height="266" /&gt;
-  &lt;/figure&gt;
 &lt;/li&gt;</code></pre>
 </section>
 <section id="features">